octobercms/docs/plugin-settings.md

     $maxItems = Config::get('acme.demo::maxItems', 50);

-A plugin configuration can be overridden by the application by creating a configuration file `config/author/plugin/config.php`, for example `config/acme/todo/config.php`.
+A plugin configuration can be overridden by the application by creating a configuration file `config/author/plugin/config.php`, for example `config/acme/todo/config.php`, or `config/acme/todo/dev/config.php` for different environment.
 Inside the overridden configuration file you can return only values you want to override:

     <?php